Solar irrigation pumps distributed among farmers | The Asian Age Online, Bangladesh

-Solar irrigation pumps were distributed among the farmers for free in Satkhira on Thursday. -AA
+Solar irrigation pumps were distributed among the farmers for free in Satkhira recently. -AA

-Solar irrigation pumps have been distributed among the farmers for free in Satkhira on Thursday.
-The solar pumps have been distributed under Smallholder Agricultural Competitiveness Project (ASCP) in Kaliganj.
+Solar irrigation pumps have been distributed among the farmers for free in Satkhira recently.
+The solar pumps have been distributed under Smallholder Agricultural Competitiveness Project (SACP) in Kaliganj.
 Six solar pumps were distributed among thirty vegetable growers in the embankments of ghers.

 Bangladesh Agricultural Research Institute (BARI), Satkhira Chief Scientific Officer (current charge) Dr Md Mosharraf Hossain distributed the solar pumps among the farmers.
 Irrigation and Water Management Division Senior Scientific Officers Dr Dilip Kumar Roy and Rukunuzzaman were also present on the occasion.
 Dilip Kumar Roy gave instructions to the farmers regarding the management and maintenance of the pumps.